Magoninho/magoninho.github.io/blog_ssg/posts/my-thoughts-on-ai.md

 <img src="/img/thumb.png">

 This, is very very bad for beginners.
-Listen, if you are a beginner in this field of computer science and programming, just don't use AI like that, you won't learn anything if you do.
+Listen, if you are a beginner in this field of computer science and programming, using AI is probably the worst thing you can do.
+It's like giving a calculator a child who is learning basic math.

 As Linus Torvalds once said:
 | “Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.” — Linus Torvalds, creator of Linux  |  ![linus torvalds](https://cdn.facesofopensource.com/wp-content/uploads/2017/02/09202215/linus.faces22052.web_.jpg) |